UdotCASH/uCAD/doc/tokendesign.md

 - `owner` - re-assign any of the roles except for `admin`
 - `admin` - upgrade the contract, and re-assign itself

-CENTRE will control the address of all roles except for minters, which will be controlled by the entities that CENTRE elects to make minters
+uCAD will control the address of all roles except for minters, which will be controlled by the entities that uCAD elects to make minters

 ## ERC-20
 The `FiatToken` implements the standard methods of the ERC-20 interface with some changes: